 How Can I Prevent Infections That Trigger Asthma?

 - Good hygiene can decrease viral infections.
 Prevent the spread of infection by making sure you and your family members wash their hands regularly with soap and warm water.

 - Check with your health care provider about receiving a flu shot every year.
 In addition, discuss the possibility of getting a pneumococcus -- or pneumonia -- vaccine.
 Pneumococcus is a common cause of bacterial pneumonia, an illness that can be particularly serious in a person with asthma.
 Depending on your age and any risk factors you may have, you may need two different types of pneumonia vaccines.

 - Sinusitis with asthma can be very serious.
 Be aware of the symptoms of a sinus infection and report them immediately to your doctor to prevent asthma attacks.

 - Keep breathing equipment clean.
 Do not let others use your asthma medications or asthma treatment, including your asthma inhaler, asthma nebulizer, and nebulizer tubing and mouthpiece.

 What Do I Do If I Have an Infection?

-If you have asthma and are showing signs of an infection, call your doctor immediately for advice on preventing asthma symptoms.
+If you have asthma and are showing signs of an infection, call your doctor immediately for advice.